 Do I get the RAW files or the copyright for the images?

 I've covered these topics in depth before, but the short answer is that's not what you're actually looking for.
 The RAW files are unedited and can only be opened with special photo editing software.
 It's part of the photographer's job to edit the images and deliver a finished product to the client.
 And as the artist and creator of the images, the photographer keeps the copyright to the images but sells the bride and groom printing rights for their personal use.

 Are you a member of any photography associations?

 25 years ago, photography associations may have been more important than they are now.
-But honestly, now it's just a membership.
-Just because one photographer pays to be part of an association doesn't mean they're better than one who doesn't.
-Maybe instead, you could ask if they've been featured on any wedding blogs.
+But honestly, now it's just a certification that can be purchased.
+It's not really proof of anything.

 Do you specialize in weddings?